 Whether you're a professional video editor working for a company or an amateur editing videos for social media, having a laptop with good performance is crucial, as video editing is a demanding task that requires a lot of processing power.
 A powerful laptop will provide a smoother experience when manipulating footage, play high-resolution videos smoothly with fewer frame drops, and render videos faster, saving you precious time.
-To help you with your buying decision, we've put together a list of laptops suitable for video editing.
+To help you with buying decisions, we've compiled a list of laptops suitable for video editing.
 This list includes mobile workstations and gaming laptops (yes, gaming laptops are just as good for video editing).
 However, it won't contain any Chromebooks because most video editing applications don't work on Chrome OS, and Chromebooks usually lack a dedicated GPU.
-The list is short for now, but it'll grow as we review more laptops.
+The list is short for now but will grow as we review more laptops.

-We've bought and tested over 60 laptops.
-Below you'll find our recommendations for the best video editing laptops you can buy.
-You can also see our recommendations for the best laptops, the best business laptops, and the best laptops for college.
+We've bought and tested over 85 laptops.
+Below are our recommendations for the best video editing laptops you can buy.
+You can also see our recommendations for the best laptops, the best business laptops, and the best laptops for graphic design.

 If you don't want to spend too much on a premium laptop like the Apple MacBook Pro 16 (2021), check out the ASUS ROG Zephyrus G14 (2022).
 Yes, gaming laptops are excellent for video editing because there are many similarities in hardware requirements.
-It's particularly true with the G14, as it sports a sharp 16:10 QHD panel with full DCI P3 coverage.
-Its factory calibration is good, but you might want to fine-tune it before you do any color work.
+It's particularly true with the G14, which sports a sharp 16:10 QHD panel with full DCI P3 coverage.
+Its factory calibration is good, but fine-tune it before you do any color work.
 It has a powerful 8-core AMD Ryzen 9 6900HS CPU, and you can choose between an AMD Radeon RX 6700S or 6800S GPU, both of which have enough horsepower to handle video editing.

-There are a few downsides to know.
-First, this laptop gets hot and loud under load; you can change the fan settings if it bothers you, but at the cost of some performance loss.
-Second, the USB-C ports support USB 3.2 Gen 2 data transfer speed, which is much slower than USB4 or Thunderbolt 4.
-ASUS promised an update that will add USB4 support, but there's no word on the update yet.
-Lastly, you can only get this laptop with 1TB of storage, so you'll need external drives to store all of your footage.
-Overall, although it doesn't feel as premium as the Apple laptop we recommend above, it's still an excellent laptop for video editing, and it can also double as your gaming PC.
+There are a few downsides to know about.
+First, this laptop gets hot and loud under load.
+You can change the fan settings if it bothers you but at the cost of some performance loss.
+Second, the USB-C ports support USB 3.2 Gen 2 data transfer speed much slower than USB4 or Thunderbolt 4.
+ASUS promised an update to add USB4 support, but the firmware is still developing.
+Lastly, you can only get this laptop with 1TB of storage.
+The SSD is user-replaceable, so you can always replace it with a larger capacity drive.

 Our recommendations above are what we think are currently the best video editing laptops to buy.
 We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).